MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/other-wdk-downloads.md

 | Windows 8                | [WDK 8](https://go.microsoft.com/fwlink/p/?LinkID=324284) (English only) <br/>[WDK 8 redistributable components](https://go.microsoft.com/fwlink/p/?LinkID=253170) (English only) <br/>[WDK 8 Samples](https://go.microsoft.com/fwlink/p/?LinkId=616509) |
 | Windows 7 | [WDK 7.1.0](https://www.microsoft.com/download/confirmation.aspx?id=11800) |

+>[!NOTE]
-Note: Please review this [forum post](https://social.msdn.microsoft.com/Forums/en-US/96c770a9-19a3-42d0-8d0e-bd200285d980/hardware-development-kits-for-windows-10-version-2004?forum=wdk) that addresses a bug with ExAllocatePoolZero.
+>Please review [Hardware development kits for Windows 10, Version 2004](https://social.msdn.microsoft.com/Forums/en-US/96c770a9-19a3-42d0-8d0e-bd200285d980/hardware-development-kits-for-windows-10-version-2004?forum=wdk), which addresses a bug with ExAllocatePoolZero.

 > [!IMPORTANT]
 > If you have installed the WDK for Windows 10, version 1703 on a system that had the WDK for Windows 10, version 1607 installed, some files from the earlier version of the WDK might have been removed.
 To restore these files: